 42 million Americans work independently as independent professionals..
-Full-time independence continues to be a viable and attractive option for many professionals, especially those with in-demand skills.
+Full-time self-employed independence continues to be a viable and attractive option for many professionals, especially those with in-demand skills.

 Any career change marks a major moment, but the decision to transition from employee to independent professional is perhaps one of the most significant life shifts you can experience.
 Striking out on your own is attractive for many reasons: you can be your own boss, work when and where you like, own your financial destiny, and pursue work you are passionate about.

 But running your own business comes with a whole new set of challenges that you may not have considered.
 So, how do you know if you’re ready to go solo?
 Read on, or jump straight to our quiz.

 Take some time to think about your background and expertise.
 What skills do you have that people need?
 What sort of services could you provide to clients that would solve a problem they have?
 Identifying the skills or services you want to offer as an independent is an important first step in going out on your own.
 Make sure that there’s a demand in the market for your services and expertise and, even more importantly, make sure that what you want to offer is something you are truly interested in and passionate about.

 Running your own business is no small task.
 Much of what you do each day won’t necessarily be centered around client work.
 As an independent, it is up to you to prepare contracts, manage and pay taxes, organize benefits and insurance, track expenses, and remain compliant with federal, state, and local laws.
 Sometimes, it may take weeks for a contract to be signed, or there may be a lull in work.
 Independence comes with a certain mindset; you have to have the fortitude to keep moving forward when you encounter a hurdle or don’t immediately see benefits of your hard work.